Degree from a non-Dutch university

 Passport copy

 Apply via StudielinkAfter submitting your application to Studielink, you will receive an email with login details for OSIRIS Online Application.
-Here you can upload all required documents and check the status of your application.
+Here you can upload all required documents, check the status of your application and enter contact details of your referee(s).

 After you upload all documents in OSIRIS, the Graduate School will evaluate them.
 We strive to inform you of our decision within 20 working days.